Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `aad.config.json` file
+1. Open the `aad.b2c.config.json` file
 1. Find the key `client.client_id` and replace the existing value with the application ID (clientId) of the `b2c-python-flask-webapp-auth` application copied from the Azure portal.
-1. Find the key `client.client_credential` and replace the existing value with the key you saved during the creation of the `b2c-python-flask-webapp-auth` app, in the Azure portal.
+1. Find the key `client.client_credential` and replace the existing value with the client secret you saved during the creation of the `b2c-python-flask-webapp-auth` app, in the Azure portal.
 1. Find the key `client.authority` and replace the the two instances of `fabrikamb2c` with the name of the Azure AD B2C tenant in which you registered the app.
 1. Find the key `b2c.susi` and set the value to the name of your sign-up/sign-in userflow policy you created in your AAD B2C tenant.
 1. Find the key `b2c.profile` and set the value to the name of your sign-up/sign-in userflow policy you created in your AAD B2C tenant.